rimmderes/cheatsheet_git/cheetsheet_git.md

 ## **Commands used in Git**

 Remember to:
-- To bring terminal into VSCode = press terminal at the top then new terminal
+- Put terminal into VSCode = press terminal at the top then new terminal

 Follow the below:
 1. **`mkdir new_project`** = create new directory